TrueMoein/smsir/README.md

 > **Setup:**

+add this line to your app.php providers: phplusir\smsir\SmsirServiceProvider::class,

+and add this line to your app.php aliases:
+'Smsir' => phplusir\smsir\SmsirFacade::class,

 > After publish the package files you must open smsir.php in config folder and set the api-key, secret-key and your sms line number.
 >